OpenWebslides/documentation/source/index.html.md

 Only the first three volumes contain mission-critical data and should be backed up.
 The _public_ volume is used by the nginx container to serve the static assets.

-The platform can be configured by customizing the `config/openwebslides.yml` file.
-All deployment settings (credentials etc.) can be found under the `openwebslides.env.example` file.
-This file should be copied to `openwebslide.env` and edited.

 **Clone the repository**

 Clone the [repository](https://github.com/OpenWebslides/OpenWebslides) to a local directory.